(Photo Credit: Coyuchi)

 How can companies level up their circular initiatives?

 Every year, Textile Exchange publishes a Material Change Index that tracks the fashion industry’s progress toward more sustainable materials sourcing, as well as alignment with global efforts like the Sustainable Development Goals and the transition to a circular economy.
 There are some key activities that top performers in the circularity category have in common.
-These should serve as inspiration for any companies who are looking to push their circularity initiatives to the next level.
-Textile Exchange will also be sharing a more detailed analysis of findings later in 2020.

 Explore new business models